gordonfreemanfree/e2eTesting/README.md

 ## How to run tests

-There is a process variable that is used to switch between local and berkeley tests.
+1. There is a process variable that is used to switch between local and berkeley tests.
    `setEnvVars.js`
+2. In total we have four test files to be able to run test faster.

 ```sh
 npm run test